scalamolecule/molecule-web/content/setup/db-setups/datomic-peerserver-mem.md

 ```

 Add/change definitions in `SampleDataModel` and run `sbt clean compile -Dmolecule=true` in your project root to have Molecule re-generate boilerplate code.
-Then you can try out using your new attributes in new molecules in `SampleApp`.
+Then you can try out using your new attributes in new molecules in `App`.